There are different aspects of time that combine to create our experience. The aspects of time relate to the different

 - Heart: The entirety of everything that has happened and will happen

 Through cultivating a direct experience of these different aspects of time and what is beyond it, rather than getting lost in projections of the past and future, we are able to be present with what is really happening in the the body-heart-mind-soul that is creating our experience.

 In Buddhism there is a real obsession with the sense of non-self.
 It is the focus of a lot of practice and seen by a lot of people as the end goal.

 When you understand the fundamentals of how time constructs our sense of reality, then this no longer makes sense.
 I will unpack this idea in this blog post.

 It is impossible to completely destroy a sense of any self.
 We do have a body that we inhabit and this creates an experience that is literally separate to the rest of the Universe.

 Firstly, this is just obviously true.
 You will spend your life existing in the body you are in with its natural preferences, genetics and physical traits.
 There is no way to escape this.

 But also if we weren’t somehow separate from the rest of the Universe there would be no experience.
 You have to have an experiencer for there to be experience.
 If the Universe was just one thing it wouldn’t be able to experience itself.
-Non-duality is pointing to the ‘not twoness’ rather than a ‘oneness’ – the rely on each to arise rather than being the same thing.
+Non-duality is pointing to the ‘not-twoness’ rather than a ‘oneness’ – the experiencer and the experience rely on each other to arise rather than being the same thing.